 Spirituality – fostering inner awareness and meditative depth, enabling compassion and solidarity with all living beings (Sarkar, 1982; Bhattacharya, 2010).

-This tripartite vision is both radical and future-oriented.
+This tripartite vision is both radical and future oriented.
 It challenges Cartesian dualisms of mind and body, rejects utilitarianism in education, and integrates a planetary ethic of coexistence that resonates strongly with contemporary discourses on sustainability and ecological education (Sterling, 2010; Orr, 2004).
 By positioning education as the pathway to universal liberation rather than a tool of economic assimilation, Sarkar’s Neohumanism presents a transformative alternative to dominant educational paradigms.

 Educational Implications of Neohumanism